manishnayan/ALPR/README.md

 ## Usage

-- Place the rtsp link of the live camera or video file (test2.mp4) you wish to process in the same directory.
+- Place the rtsp link of the live camera or video file you wish to process in the same directory.
-- Activate your Conda environment: conda activate anpr
+- Activate your Conda environment:
+`  conda activate anpr`

 - Run the main script:
-  python main.py
+`  python main.py`

 - The processed cropped license plate images will be saved in the cropped_plate_image directory.
 - Detected license plate information will be logged in output/alpr_result.csv.